graphql/graphql-spec/spec/Section 3 -- Type System.md

 | `DateTime`                     | Custom `DateTime` scalar type                                       |
 | `String`                       | Built-in `String` scalar type                                       |

-Note: You may not select members inside a union definition.
+Schema Coordinates are always unique.
+Each type, field, argument, enum value, or directive may be referenced by exactly one possible Schema Coordinate.

-The following counter example is *not* considered a valid Schema Coordinate:
+For example, the following is *not* a valid Schema Coordinate:

 ```graphql counter-example
 Entity.Business
 ```

-In such cases, you may wish to select the type directly instead (e.g. `Business`).
+In this counter example, both `Entity.Business` and `Business` would refer to the `Business` type.
+Since it would be ambiguous what the "primary key" should be in an application that uses Schema Coordinates to reference types, this is not allowed.

 ## Types